 Rub the oil/glue mixture around with your fingers to make sure it’s loosened.
 If it hasn’t loosened yet, let it sit longer.

 Scrape the loosened glue off with the back of a dull knife.
 I recommend using the back of the knife so you don’t ruin the cutting edge.
 Using a dull knife like a butter knife helps prevent you from cutting yourself.

 Wash the jar with soap and water to remove the oil.

 If there is still glue residue left, add more oil, rub it in, let it sit, then scrape it off and wash again.

-It might seem like it takes a lot of time or effort to remove the labels.
-Most of the time is just letting the jar sit though.
+It might seem like it takes a lot of time or effort to get the labels off, but most of the time is just letting the jar sit.
 I usually put the jar in the dish water when I do dishes and let it soak.
 This way it’s just like another dish to wash and doesn’t really add much extra time.

 How to Remove Labels from Glass Jars: